ringcentral/engage-voice-api-docs/docs/leads/bulk-import.md

 # Bulk Lead Import

 The Engage Voice API allows you to load one or multiple leads at a time.
-You can also load loads for immediate dialing at the top of the dialer cache or in normal priority.
+You can also load leads for immediate dialing at the top of the dialer cache or in normal priority.

 Use the following endpoint with the JSON body described below.